xh/hoist-react/README.md

 enterprise npm repository proxy.

 **HighCharts HighStock** is the primary charting library in Hoist, and offers several [licensing and support options](https://shop.highsoft.com/highstock) for commercial use.
-Highcharts does not require the registration or maintenance of any in-code licence keys.
+Application wishing to use charts in Hoist will need to provide a licensed version of Highcharts.

 ## ECMAScript 2016+